Hebron High School (Texas)

 Hebron High School (HHS) is one of five public high schools in the Lewisville Independent School District and is located in Carrollton, Texas.
 The school opened in 1999 and was the fourth high school to do so in its district.
 It services communities from far west Plano, southwest Frisco, small portions of far east The Colony, far north Carrollton, and far southeast Lewisville.
-Hebron serves grades ten through twelve; ninth graders attend the adjacent Hebron High School 9th Grade Campus.
+Hebron serves grades nine through twelve; ninth graders attend the adjacent Hebron High School 9th Grade Campus.
 In 2015, the school was rated “Met Standard” by the Texas Education Agency.
 Hebron is currently classified as a 6A school by the University Interscholastic League.

+Demographics

+The demographic breakdown of the 3,668 students enrolled for the 2025-2026 school year was: